Students across Alberta will return to class for the 2020/21 school year under Scenario 1: In-class learning with enhanced health and safety measures.

 Provincial achievement tests (PATs)

-- In scenarios 1 and 2, PATs for grades 6 and 9 can be held if in-school classes are available.
+- PATs for grades 6 and 9 can be held if in-school classes are available.
 School authorities can choose to participate.

 - School authorities can, as deemed appropriate at the local level, reduce time spent teaching non-core subjects to allow for additional instruction time on core subjects.

-- School should have mental health supports in place for students and staff.
+- Schools should have mental health supports in place for students and staff.